gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - #22: This repo now has its own standalone "bash commons" module.
+  - #22: This repo now has its own standalone &quot;bash commons&quot; module.

-   Recently, we've begun introducing Docker containers into our repos to enable a much faster cycle time when building the module.
-As part of this effort, we've consolidated all our generic bash functions into a "bash commons" library that can be shared among multiple modules in this repo.
+   Recently, we&apos;ve begun introducing Docker containers into our repos to enable a much faster cycle time when building the module.
+As part of this effort, we&apos;ve consolidated all our generic bash functions into a &quot;bash commons&quot; library that can be shared among multiple modules in this repo.

    With this update we place the bash-commons libraries into their own module.
 Although the interface to all the script modules in this repo remains unchanged, you now have to `gruntwork-install` the bash-commons module in order for many of the modules to work.
 You can install the bash-commons module like this:

    ```
-   gruntwork-install --module-name 'bash-commons' --tag '~&gt;0.4.0' --repo https://github.com/gruntwork-io/package-zookeeper
+   gruntwork-install --module-name &apos;bash-commons&apos; --tag &apos;~&gt;0.4.0&apos; --repo https://github.com/gruntwork-io/package-zookeeper
    ```

 </div>